With the sad passing of the cultural icon David Bowie, we look to his film legacy and the roles that inspired moviegoers across generations.

-For many this will be the film many think of when they look back at Bowie’s acting portfolio.
+For many, this will be the film many will think of when they look back at Bowie’s acting portfolio.

 While at the time the film was a box office flop, the film is now considered a classic and has sparked imaginations the world over.

 This Jim Henson film see’s Bowie as Jareth the Goblin King, the high ruler of the goblin kingdom.
 Jennifer Connelly’s Sarah wishes her annoying baby brother away and Jareth obliges.
 Shocked by the reality of the situation Sarah must make it through the labyrinth or lose her baby brother to Jareth forever.